 Are there any options for returning and/or advanced campers?

 Yes!
 We will have a ton of new workshops this year, as well as the opportunity for all students to take classes in music production and get the full, studio experience.
-In addition, we are offering a teen camp for camper's ages 13-18 the week of August 3rd-7th.

 If my camper has some conflicts during the week of camp (sports, etc), can they still attend?

 We ask that your camper fully commit to being at camp for the entire week which is 10am-3pm, Monday-Friday with the showcase from 6-7:30pm on Friday.
 We will work with you if your camper struggles with being on the screen for those hours.
 If they will have to miss any time at camp, we ask that you consider signing them up for another week of camp or looking at one of our after-school programs in the fall which occur only once a week.
 Even at camp, campers are put into bands, and much like any other kind of team, they all count on each other to be at all their band rehearsals to prepare for the final show.
 If one of them is missing, it makes it difficult for the rest of the band to move forward, and we feel that is not fair to the other campers.

 Can my camper attend more than one session of GRRR: Studio Edition?